1757 - Operations on Lake George

 At 10:00 a.m. on March 21, the fires had subsided and a thick fall of snow began which lasted all day and all the next night, till the ground and the ice were covered to a depth of one meter and more.

 During the night from March 21 to 22, operations continued under very bad weather.
 Melted snow and a bad storm made it impossible to light any fire.
 One sloop was still on its construction stocks and had its bowsprit touching one of the fort's bastions but it was so far missed.
 Since it was the largest sloop and almost ready to be launched, the French commander attached much importance to its destruction.
-He renewed his attempts in spite of the menacing thaw and of the repeated advices of the Indians.
+He renewed his attempts in spite of the menacing thaw and of the repeated advices of the Native Americans.

 Accordingly, in the morning of Tuesday March 22, a party of 20 French volunteers under M. Wolf from the regulars made a bold attempt to burn the remaining sloop on the stocks, with several large sheds full of supply, the hospital, the old log fort containing 17 houses, a large magazine filled with building timbers, a sawmill and several houses grouped under the fort.
 All these things almost touched the fort.
 They had been disposed this way by the enemy to protect them with musket fire.
 However, the boldness of M. de Rigaud probably impressed the commander or he finally decided to sacrifice the outer works.
-Enemy fire was very sporadic and the French had only five soldiers killed and one officer and an Indian wounded.
+Enemy fire was very sporadic and the French had only five soldiers killed and one officer and a Native American wounded.

 On March 23, thaw still continuing, the French army lifted camp to return to Carillon, camping for the night at the “Sugar Loaf.”

 On March 24, the French army arrived at Carillon.
 As ordered by Vaudreuil, regular troops, safe the grenadiers, remained at Carillon as garrison while colonial troops remained at Fort Saint-Frédéric.
 Militiamen, after supplying both forts with firewood, took the road for Saint-Jean.